goetztj/LakeVilla/README.md

 ### 2. Execute a LakeVilla benchmark

 All LakeVilla benchmarks are executed using the ''lakevilla'' container.
-For legacy reasons, our drivers still use the old description of the LakeVilla features:
+For legacy reasons, our drivers still use the old description of the LakeVilla mechanisms:

-- Level 0 = LV [R]
+- Level 0 = Markers and sublogs
+- Level 1 = Markers and global conflict detection
+- Level 2 = Global Version Log

+To activate the three LV variants from the paper, select the following level combinations:

-- Level 1 = LV [CT]
+- Level 0 + 1 = LV[Write]
+- Level 2 = LV[Read]
-- Level 2 = LV [I]
+- Level 0 + 1 + 2 = LV[Hybrid]

 #### YCSB